-For high travel speed, push the high travel speed button and rotate the twist grip to the maximum travel speed position.
+For high travel speed, push the high travel speed button on the control handle and rotate the twist grip to the maximum travel speed position.

 REVERSING BUTTON

 If you accidentally hit the reversing button while working in close quarters, the truck will move in the direction of the forks until the button is released.